fudanzz/fudanzz.github.io/_posts/2016-09-09-master-oauth2.markdown

 * Short-term access only: Since the client is untrusted, they cannot store keys for long-term use.
 Because of this, the user will have to reauthenticate and regrant access more often than with a trusted client.

 ## Authorization code grant(server side flow)

+resource owner password : (end user credential is provided)

+user provide credential to client app, client app request the access token on behalf of end user

+client credential: (no end user is involved) client app request the token directly